Cfee2000/twilio-proxy-admin-app/README.md

 ## Call Recording Setup

 Embedded in this app is also an HTTP GET route "recordCall" for handling recording of Proxy voice calls.
-Call recording is not yet natively supported in the Twilio Proxy API, so the functionality.
+Call recording is not yet natively supported in the Twilio Proxy API, so the functionality here uses the Twilio Recording API in conjunction with Proxy.

 The call recording requires that you add a Callback URL to the Twilio Proxy Service via the Twilio Console here: https://www.twilio.com/console/proxy/services/.